-This is a marginally indulgent post, but if you live in London – especially if you’ve got kids – it is of interest.
+This is a marginally indulgent article but if you live in London – especially if you’ve got kids – it is of interest.

 I wouldn’t normally write about a hotel changing brands, especially when it is a brand within the same family of hotels.
 However, I do occasionally focus on good child-friendly properties for Londoners who fancy a weekend away (see my Crowne Plaza Marlow posts as well).
 The Waldorf-Astoria Syon Park is ideal for this.

 The hotel has just announced on the Hilton website – although not yet on its own website – that it is rebranding as (downgrading to) a Hilton from March 2013.
 It will be known as Hilton London Syon Park.